Best Practices for Healthcare Privacy in Mobile Apps

 As the world becomes increasingly digital, mobile applications have become an indispensable tool for businesses to drive engagement, enhance user experience, and boost sales—the healthcare industry included.

-report by INQVIA, more than 350,000 mobile health (mHealth) applications are currently available to users worldwide.
-In fact, the global mHealth market is presently valued at $49.2 billion, and
+According to a report by INQVIA, more than 350,000 mobile health (mHealth) applications are currently available to users worldwide.
+In fact, the global mHealth market is presently valued at $49.2 billion, and Grand View Research expects it to expand at a compound annual growth rate of 11.6% over the next seven years.

 Efficient, cost-effective, and convenient, a mobile health app can streamline patient–provider communication and give patients real-time access to their medical data, allowing them to take a more active role in managing their health.